gettis-gh/gettis-gh/README.md

 * Looking to join teams and communities.
 * Hoping to make friends to code and create with.

-* 🎨 Fullstack JS/TS developer with a creative and experimental mindset, strong in frontend, and a functional, handmade approach to backend.
+* 🎨 Fullstack JS/TS developer, mainly.

 * 🔭 Currently working on:
   - **Getti's Car Game** - A sandbox and social car game. *(public project)* [Check the repo](https://github.com/gettis-gh/gettis-cg)
   - **Getti's TicTac** – An experimental game inspired by TicTacToe. *(private project)*
   - **Getti's Chat** – An experimental chat exploring new ways to communicate. *(public project)* (paused for now — planning to improve it soon)

-* What’s Stellar?
-It’s the more serious and professional side of my projects.

 > I see programming as an art.